Little stint

-The little stint (Calidris minuta or Erolia minuta), is a very small wader.
+The little stint (Calidris minuta) is a very small wader.
 It breeds in arctic Europe and Asia, and is a long-distance migrant, wintering south to Africa and south Asia.
 It occasionally is a vagrant to North America and to Australia.
 The genus name is from Ancient Greek kalidris or skalidris, a term used by Aristotle for some grey-coloured waterside birds.
 The specific minuta is Latin for "small.

 Description

 Its small size, fine dark bill, dark legs and quicker movements distinguish this species from all waders except the other dark-legged stints.
 It can be distinguished from these in all plumages by its combination of a fine bill tip, unwebbed toes and long primary projection.
 The call is a sharp "stit".

 The breeding adult has an orange wash to the breast, a white throat and a strong white V on its back.
 In winter plumage identification is difficult.
 Juveniles have pale crown stripes and a pinkish breast.

 An apparent hybrid between this species and Temminck's stint has been reported from the Netherlands.